“History doesn’t repeat itself, but it does rhyme”

 The American Time Line runs through seven stations in what used to be called “the past.”
 Eras connected by the trains of the Time Line aren’t points in time any more, they’re places, and they’re very different from the “canonical history” of the Line’s 22nd-century founders.

 That’s where Ruth Hunter, comes in.
-She’s the daughter Emily will never have, a private investigator from Black Station, where the night air smells of utility fog and vaporized good Samaritans.
-The Chicago Outfit’s got ray guns and flying cars now, and they’ve switched their racket from running booze to smuggling people.
-They’ve got Emily’s kid, and now they’re after Emily and Ruth.
+She’s the daughter Emily will never have, a private investigator from Black Station, where the night air smells of utility fog and vaporized Good Samaritans.
+The Chicago Outfit’s got ray guns and flying cars now, and they’ve switched their racket from running booze to human trafficking.
+Ruth escaped them, and they want her back.

-Recovering Emily’s baby means going up against Johnnie Magician and his whole Outfit.
-Worse, it means Ruth has to go to her family for help.
+Protecting Emily means going up against Johnnie Magician and his whole Outfit.
+Worse, recovering Emily’s baby means travelling on the time trains.
+And worst of all, Ruth has to go to her family for help.

-THE CENTURIES UNLIMITED is a time-travel/noir family saga about trust and flying gangsters.
+THE CENTURIES UNLIMITED is a time-travel/noir family saga about hope and flying gangsters.

 Changes in the English spoken since 1900 come from come from Words on the Move by John McWhorter and his “Lexicon Valley Podcast,” as well as http://public.oed.com/aspects-of-english/english-in-time/twentieth-century-english-an-overview/